 The way in which patients get ulcerative colitis is still poorly understood.
 There seems to be an interaction between the unique genetic makeup of an individual, environmental factors, and a patient’s specific immune system that triggers the disease.
 UC is not an infection that can be passed from person to person.
 Men and women are equally affected by UC.

-UC is more common in first degree relatives (siblings, parents, and children) of patients affected by UC and up to 20% of patients will have an affected family member.
+UC is more common in first degree relatives (siblings, parents, and children) of patients affected by UC, and up to 20% of patients will have an affected family member.
 Despite the influence of genetics, the majority of patients with UC do not pass the disease to their children.
-There is no way to predict those at higher risk.
-Cases of ulcerative colitis have been identified throughout the world though certain populations, including those living in Northern climates and those of Jewish descent, are at higher risk of developing UC.
+Cases of ulcerative colitis have been identified throughout the world.
+Those living in Northern climates and those of Jewish descent are at higher risk of developing UC.

 UC is an immune-mediated disease in which there is loss of control of the normal bowel immune activity and the ongoing activity results in damage to the bowel wall.

 - What are the possible complications of UC?

 The complications of ulcerative colitis can be divided into those affecting the colon and those occurring outside of the colon.
 Within the colon, UC can rarely lead to toxic megacolon or colon cancer.

 Toxic megacolon describes a severe disease flare with a high risk of infection and colonic perforation (holes in the colon).
 Patients may occasionally present with toxic megacolon as their initial presentation of UC and this complication requires hospitalization and may lead to surgery to remove the colon (colectomy).